-On Thursday 19 April, New Zealand was completely surrounded by a very large High (or anticyclone).
-The air pressure at sea level was above 1030 hPa everywhere over New Zealand at midday on Thursday.
+On Thursday 19 April 2012, New Zealand was completely surrounded by a very large High (or anticyclone).
+The air pressure at sea level was above 1030 hPa everywhere over New Zealand at midday on that day.
 Highest pressures were over inland Otago and Canterbury, peaking at 1039 hPa.
 Christchurch Airport was reporting 1038.2 hPa ... that's very high indeed.
 Here is a sequence of weather maps showing how the anticyclone developed over preceding days (click on the image to view animation).
 The first map is from midday on Thursday 12 April, and the time steps are six hours until the final map at midday on Thursday 19 April.
 It's interesting how the initial anticyclone moved onto the Tasman Sea with a central pressure around 1029 to 1030 hPa, then another system came up from the Tasmania region and joined the initial system, reinforcing it.

 This anticyclone was bringing clear, sunny weather to many places, just as typical barometers indicate on their dials when the air pressure is high.
 However, there were many places, particularly along eastern coasts, where the weather was not sunny at all.
 In fact there was even some light rain about.
 Take a look at the satellite image below for details of where cloud was on the late morning of Thursday 19 April.